Psychology and Therapy: General Self-Help

 Self-Help (General)

 Burns, D.D.
 (1989) The Feeling Good Handbook.
 New York: Plume.
-[Amazon US]

 Extending his previous work on cognitive therapy for depression, this book expands to cover anxiety and other related types of psychological distress which can be addressed successfully via the cognitive therapeutic framework.
 Straightforward and easy to understand, the book includes plenty of examples and opportunities to work through the reader's own specific concerns.
 Top notch!
 (Note: a newer revised edition was published in 1999.)